cloud-annotations/cloud-annotations/README.md

 It's recommended to go through one of the above walkthroughs, but if you already have and just need to remember one of the commands, here they are:

 ### Project setup
-Clone the repo:
 ```
 git clone https://github.com/bourdakos1/tfjs-object-detection-training.git &&
 cd tfjs-object-detection-training
 ```

-Download the classification or object detection api:
 * classification
   ```
   svn export -r 308 https://github.com/tensorflow/hub/trunk/examples/image_retraining classification